sufiyan-syed0921/market-validation-fsy/README.md

 ### Limitations

+- Exploratory Findings
-- Research findings are entirely exploratory and not statistically representative.
+  - Findings are exploratory and may not be representative of the broader market.

 - Product Review Data
-  - Sampling dynamics of Amazon Reviews/Webscraping.
-Any Bias among captured responses
-    - Samples sizes may not be geralizable to the target consumer base.
-    - Typically those who are satisfied with a product do not leave products so these results may be inflated.
-    - The large majority of reviews were pulled from Amazon and biases may be inputed from reviews chosen to be shown on its platform.
-Amazon only shows 100 reviews per filter option.
-    - These results only reflect the current iteration of the product of the review date.
-Any product updates and re-designs after the posting of the review is not accounted for.
+  - Review data is drawn primarily from Amazon via web scraping.
+Amazon’s platform only displays up to 100 reviews per filter, which may skew sample representation.
+  - Reviewers are self-selecting, and those with strong negative or to a lesser degree positive opinions are more likely to leave reviews.
+This may result in bias toward more extreme sentiment.
+  - The analysis reflects customer experiences tied to specific product iterations at the time of the review.
+Subsequent updates or redesigns are not captured.

 - Survey
-  - Opinons are limited to the user demographic of r/flightsim users and who those who choose to answer the survey (pursuaded by the inscentive).
+  - Possible Bias: Opinons are limited to the user demographic of r/flightsim users and who those who choose to answer the survey (pursuaded by the inscentive).
 The use demographic of r/flightsim reflects those of more niche and enthusiast flight simulation users and we assume that this demographic does not contain many casual flight simulation users.
   - Samples sizes may not be geralizable to the target consumer base.
-  - Feature Ranking
-    - As an unintentional consequence of Qualtrics not shuffling the ranking, it is possible results were biased towards the default order shown to the respondent.
+  - Possible results to both feature and yoke ranking questions were biased to default order shown to the respondent due to Qualtrics not shuffling the ranking for each respondent.

-  - Yoke Ranking
+- Survey Data
-    - The difference in smoothness and feel between yokes is difficult to capture in words and this quality may vary for each respondent.  ​
-    - As an unintentional consequence of Qualtrics not shuffling the ranking, it is possible results were biased towards the default order shown to the respondent.

-## Conclusions

-##### *RQ 1: Understand whether users of flight simulation yokes perceive feel, smoothness, and precision issues in current market offerings.​*
-##### *RQ 2: Determine the value users place on the feel, smoothness, and precision of a flight yoke relative to other features.​*
-##### *RQ 3: Assess the comparative desirability of the current product against its primary competitors.​*
+  - The survey sample is limited to Reddit users from r/flightsim, which likely overrepresents niche and enthusiast flight simulator users rather than casual consumers.
+  - Respondents were self-selected and may have been influenced by the incentive to participate, introducing potential bias.
+  - Due to a Qualtrics configuration issue, feature and yoke ranking questions were not randomized, possibly biasing responses based on the default item order.
+  - The perceived smoothness, feel, and precision of a yoke’s pitch axis is subjective and vary by user.
+Differences in this quality are difficult to describe explicitly when creating measures.